The Whiskey Porch

 This one is pretty broad.
 Because you could apply it to so many things including your lifestyle, your belongings, your job, or your home.
 I think in general Americans live far beyond their means - their personal resources and those of the environment they live in.
 It's just a way of life; a way of thinking.

-So this challenge involves first acknowledging the issue in your own home or lifestyle.
+This challenge involves first acknowledging the overwhelm in your own home or lifestyle.
 Sometimes that is easiest by considering the alternative.
-How would I feel or my life change if I owned less stuff?
+Ask yourself: How would I feel (or my life change) if I owned less stuff?
 Or bought less stuff?
 Or had a smaller home to maintain?
-Now, take it one step further and explore some concrete steps you can realistically take now or over time to downsize your life.
-Write something down.
-Put a reminder in your phone to follow-up.

 We can help if you get stuck: If you are interested in exploring life in a smaller bungalow or cottage, and don't know where to start, you can learn about our Services or just contact me to chat.